adobe-type-tools/Adobe-Japan1/README.md

 ### Since the 2017-10-03—Supplement 6—Version

 The *Anticipated Changes* section was moved to the project's [Wiki](https://github.com/adobe-type-tools/Adobe-Japan1/wiki) for easier maintenance.

+### Since the 2017-10-05—Supplement 6—Version

+Adobe Tech Note #5097, for the deprecated Adobe-Japan2-0 character collection, was added for historical purposes.

 That is all.